AdobeDocs/experience-platform.en/help/sandboxes/api/create-sandbox.md

 >[!NOTE]
 >
->Multiple Production Sandboxes is in beta.
-The feature and documentation are subject to change.
+>The Multiple Production Sandboxes feature is in beta.

 To create a production sandbox, make a POST request to the `/sandboxes` endpoint and provide the value `production` for the property `type`.